What is the state of human resources management in 2022?

 Employee engagement as a top priority

 2022 marks the continuation of the age-old fear of employee disengagement, to the point where we are now talking about the "Great Resignation".
 This concern is essentially based on the significant cost of this phenomenon (97 billion euros according to Gallup).
-The measures taken to limit this loss of appetence have obviously not yet borne fruit, since the level of commitment remains at 21%.
+The measures taken to limit this loss of appetite have clearly not yet borne fruit, as the level of commitment remains at 21%.
 Going beyond initiatives that are seen as "cosmetic" by the main stakeholders and really changing leadership appears to be the only key to lasting success.

 Maintain commitment and hybrid work mode